Nacurutu/Dark-Themes-SD-WebUI-Automatic1111/README.md

 - "Source code pro" text font on inputs
 - Change sliders colors

-- Prefered Browser's zoom in at 75% to have a better experience
+- Prefered Browser's zoom at 75% to have a better experience

 ```
 #